Marcos Markoulatos and Ty Martin, of Lawrence, Kan., both run their trucks on filtered waste vegetable oil.

 New or Used Cooking Oil?

 Vegetable oil enthusiasts love the idea of free fuel, so they take used cooking oil restaurants would otherwise throw away.
-To find a veggie-car-friendly eatery near you, click here.
+Learn about collecting used vegetable oil by reading this article Negotiating For Waste Vegetable Oil.

 For converts less concerned about saving money, or perhaps skeptical about using waste oil, brand-new vegetable oil is another option.
 But you’ll pay a premium.
 At your local supermarket it can cost $6 a gallon or more.
 The cheapest oil right now is soybean oil, which can be bought in 250 gallon containers for about $3.40 a gallon.
 A company called Smarter Fuel, based in Bethlehem, Pa., refines used vegetable oil from restaurants across the mid-Atlantic states and resells it for $1.95 per gallon.